scott-abbott/appm-4600-numerics/syllabus.md

 # Syllabus for APPM 4600 Numerical Methods and Scientific Computing

-Spring 2026, Instructor: Mark Hoefer (Applied Math dept)
+Spring 2026, Instructor: Scott Abbott (Mech-e dept)

 See also [policies](policies.md), the [high-level schedule](./APPM%204600%20Spring%202026%20schedule.pdf), and the [day-by-day schedule](schedule.md)